pantheon-systems/documentation/source/partials/drupal-8-convert-to-composer.md

 ## Deploy

 You've now committed the code to the local branch.
 Deploy that branch directly to a new Multidev and test the site in the browser.
-If the site doesn't load properly, clear the cache.
-If there are any issues, utilize the site's logs via `terminus drush $SITE.composerify -- wd-show` to inspect the watchdog logs, or follow the directions in our documentation on [log collection](/logs).

 ### Deploy to a Multidev